 The Group of Monuments at Pattadakal are temples and architectural models that show both Dravidian (South Indian) and Indo-Aryan (North Indian) styles of architecture, and a unique blend of these two.

-They were commissioned by the Chalukya Dynasty who ruled part of South India.
+They were commissioned by the Chalukya Dynasty who ruled part of South India, and Pattadakal was their ceremonial capital.
 The constructions mainly date from the 7th and 8th centuries.
 They include 9 Shiva Temples and 1 Jain Temple.
-Part of the site is still in use as an active centre of worship, mainly at the sacred bull Nandi that is made of black granite and fully intact.
+Part of the site is still in use as an active centre of worship, mainly at the sacred bull Nandi which is made of black granite and fully intact.

 I visited this WHS in November 2016.
 It is a great mix of Dravidian and Rekha-nagara styles but in terms of size it is more comparible to Khajuraho than Hampi.

 I really enjoyed the main temple complex of Pattadakal consisting of Galganatha, Sangamesvara, Virupaksha and Kashi Vishweshvara temples as well as several remains and minor shrines.
 Near the main complex lies the beautifully sculpted Papanatha Temple with a raised podium and superb Ramayana sculptures on the Southern wall (best to visit in the afternoon for photography).

 About 3km away is the Jaina Narayan Temple which has recently been completely dismantled, numbered and painstakingly rebuilt stone by stone.
 Due to recent floods, the walls have become darker and the humid and dark interior has attracted several bats.